-Denomination You may choose the denomination of the notes you purchase in any principal amount of \$1,000 or more, including we have determined that a post-effective amendment to the registration statement of which this prospectus is a part must be filed with the Securities and Exchange Commission, but such post-effective amendment has not yet been declared effective, you will be able to rescind your investment subject to the conditions set forth in this prospectus.
+Denomination You may choose the denomination of the notes you purchase in any principal amount of \$1,000 or more, including without incurring an early redemption penalty.
+In addition, if your subscription agreement is accepted at a time when we have determined that a post-effective amendment to the registration statement of which this prospectus is a part must be filed with the Securities and Exchange Commission, but such post-effective amendment has not yet been declared effective, you will be able to rescind your investment subject to the conditions set forth in this prospectus.